ScottSoftware/ScottSoftware/README.md

 ## My Repositories
-I opened this GitHub account and my repositories to demonstrate some of my programming skills through smaller chunks of free-use code.
-I don't much care if others use the code in here for their own purposes, regardless of whether they make money off from it or not.
-I'm just glad for people finding good uses for my code since I was never good at it.
-Feel free to look around and use what you need.
+I opened this GitHub account and my repositories to demonstrate some of my programming skills through smaller chunks of code.
+I don't much care if others use the code in here for their own purposes, regardless of whether they make money off from it or not, unless it's otherwise stated in the repositories license file.
+I'm glad to discuss any arrangements for code licensing or purchasing.
+Feel free to look around and test what you need.

 ## If you find my code especially useful
-I don't need compensation or the like on my code, nor do I need you to ask permission to use my code.
-It's free to all who may see a need in it, though without warranty.
+I don't need compensation or the like on most of my code, nor do I need you to ask permission to use my unlicensed code.
+Most of it is free to all who may see a need in it, though without warranty.
 However if you see fit to donate to me, my CashApp is probably the best place to send any donations.
 Donating to me will help me to continue focusing on software development, and may even pay for my next meal.
-So thank you, even if you don't donate.
+So thank you, even if you don't donate or purchase.

 ## My story so far
 I've been programming since age 12, after moving out at 17 I nabbed myself an apartment, lived through